thePlatform/thePlatform-video-manager/README.md

 Manage your content hosted by thePlatform and embed media in WordPress posts.

 # == Description ==
-View your content hosted by thePlatform for Media and easily embed videos from your library in WordPress posts, modify media metadata, and upload new media.
+View your content hosted by thePlatform and easily embed videos from your library in WordPress posts, modify media metadata, and upload new media.

 # == Installation ==